- Am I eligible to apply to the programme?

 - What sorts of things will I be involved in as an Associate?

-- Do I get to choose my placement?
+- Do I get to choose my placements?
+Can you tell me more about the matching process?

 On Purpose works with both our Associates and our placement hosts to determine which Associates will work with each placement over the course of their year on the Associate Programme.
 We take your background and interests into account, as it might be that you want to make use of your existing skills and experience, or to try something different.